henrysevern/gym_shop/TESTING.md

 - I had many bugs with the implimented stripe js payment but was just passing incorrect information to the function.
 - Allauth was also not working after deployment and this was due to email settings not being set correctly and debug.
 - Fixed issue with comment body not loading correctly, this was due to crispy form tags not being declared at top of html file.
+- Bug where order confirmation grand total and delivery was showing as £0, this was due to duplicate signals with the same name.